Understanding My Prognosis

 - Have you discussed how you would like your passing to be communicated to others (by phone, in print, and/or by social media)?

 “Dad’s old chair by the front window held countless memories of relaxing talks with him.
 It was where he cradled his grand-babies for the first time, regaled us with stories from his past, and imparted his tried and true advice.
-However, there were certain conversations we did not have – discussions about the end of his life, his clear preferences for where he wanted to be, and who he wanted to be surrounded by.
+He had identified who was his power of attorney (enduring), executor, health advocate(s), and sultural spiritual advisor(s).
+We knew his wishes for his funeral and burial.
+However, there were certain conversations we did not have – discussions about the end of his life, his clear preferences for where he wanted to be, final medical interventions, and who he wanted to be surrounded by.
 Recognizing the importance of these discussions, the Mywell Health activities were developed to facilitate such conversations and to offer a way to record or write down the wishes of our loved ones.”

 My Advance Care Plan & Decision Documents